cqtoui/smac2026-TheMuse---Wasl/README.md

-# smac2026-TheMuse---Wasl
+# SMAC 2026 – The Muse – WASL

+## App Name

+WASL

+## Team Name

+The Muse

+## Team Members

+- Aisha Abdulla Alshehyari
+- Rawda Waleed Almazrouei

+## Project Overview

-Wasl is an AI-powered app that helps family members understand each other during everyday disagreements.
-It respectfully summarizes each perspective, reveals misunderstandings, highlights shared concerns, and helps families build empathy, find common ground, and agree on one simple action.
+WASL is an AI-powered family communication app designed to help family members understand each other during everyday disagreements.

-App Name: Wasl

-Team Name: The Muse

-Team Members: Aisha Abdulla Alshehyari & Rawda Waleed Almazrouei
+The final app is intended to:

+- respectfully summarize each person’s perspective
+- identify possible misunderstandings
+- highlight shared concerns
+- encourage empathy and calm communication
+- help families agree on one simple next step

+## Competition Theme Connection

-Competition Theme Connection: Wasl strengthens family relationships through empathy, communication, and responsible AI.
+WASL supports stronger family relationships through empathy, communication, and responsible use of artificial intelligence.

+## Problem Being Solved

-Problem Being Solved: Family disagreements often grow because people misunderstand each other’s feelings and intentions.
+Family disagreements can become more serious when people misunderstand each other’s feelings, intentions, or expectations.

-Intended Users: Families, including teenagers, parents, siblings, and grandparents.

-Planned Technology: AI-generated respectful summaries, voice recording, Arabic-English support, local data storage, and follow-up notifications.

-Current Status: Choosing the idea and the interface of the app.

-Basic Setup Instructions: Install the app, Register and select Arabic or English, enter a disagreement, record each person’s perspective, review the shared understanding, and agree on one small action.
+WASL aims to create a calmer and more structured way for family members to explain their views and find common ground.

+## Intended Users

+WASL is designed for families, including:

+- teenagers
+- parents and guardians
+- siblings
+- grandparents

+## Planned Features

+The planned final version may include:

+- respectful AI-generated summaries
+- speech-to-text input
+- Arabic and English language support
+- private conversation sessions
+- shared concern detection
+- personalized agreement suggestions
+- follow-up reminders and insights

+## Technology Plan

+The project is planned to use:

+- React
+- Vite
+- JavaScript
+- CSS
+- Supabase
+- speech recognition
+- bilingual translation support
+- Vercel deployment

+## Current Version

+my version now is nitial interface concept.

+It currently includes:

+- a basic React and Vite project
+- the first WASL visual design
+- a responsive starter layout

+Advanced features such as authentication, conversations, analysis, speech-to-text, and Arabic support will be added gradually in later versions in sha Allah .